 'Wisconsin's Broke,' Governor Says, Unveiling Budget

 Walker said the cuts could be paid for in large part by forcing government employees to pay more for their pension and health care benefits.
-But his proposal to do that — and to eliminate most collective bargaining — remains in limbo after Senate Democrats fled the state to prevent a vote.
+But his proposal to do that — and to eliminate most collective bargaining for public employees — remains in limbo after Senate Democrats fled the state to prevent a vote.

 Walker's proposals have stirred a national debate over public-sector unions and drawn tens of thousands of protesters to the Capitol for three weeks.

-The governor released his two-year budget in part to support his argument that public worker concessions are essential to confront a projected $3.6 billion shortfall.
+The governor released his two-year budget in part to support his argument that public-worker concessions are essential to confront a projected $3.6 billion shortfall.

 By eliminating most collective bargaining, Walker says, state agencies, local governments and school districts will have flexibility to react quickly to the cuts he outlined during a joint session of the Legislature.

-Even though Walker isn't ordering immediate layoffs, his budget will put tremendous pressure on schools and local governments, which will be asked to shoulder huge cuts without raising property taxes to make up the difference.
+Even though Walker isn't ordering immediate layoffs, his budget will put tremendous pressure on schools and local governments, which will be asked to shoulder cuts without raising property taxes to make up the difference.

 Walker's budget includes a nearly 9 percent cut in aid to schools, which would amount to a reduction of nearly $900 million.
 The governor also proposed requiring school districts to reduce their property tax authority by an average of $550 per pupil.

 One school official described Walker's budget to NPR's David Schaper as a "machete."